mecid/mecid.github.io/_posts/2019-12-31-swiftui-learning-curve-in-2019.md

 image: /public/swiftui.png
 ---

 This year we had a massive change in iOS development world.
 We got a *SwiftUI* framework. *SwiftUI* is a brand new declarative way of building apps for Apple ecosystem.
 Let's build our learning curve.
-I want to share with you the list of all the needed posts, videos, and books to learn *SwiftUI*.
+I want to share with you the list of all the needed posts to learn *SwiftUI*.

 #### Basics
 Apple did an excellent job this year by creating the *SwiftUI* [tutorials page](https://developer.apple.com/tutorials/swiftui/).
 I suggest starting with those tutorials to learn the basics of *SwiftUI*.